1. People only ate with their hands.

 5. Every member of the Knights Templar wore white.

 TV and movies are at fault for this one.
 While it’s true that knights of the Templar order wore white, other members usually didn’t.
 The knights were a tremendous minority among the Templars, since the order also consisted of the far more numerous sergeants, clerks, priests, and lay brothers.
 Members who weren’t knights typically wore black or brown, more along the lines of what monks wore during that time.

 6. Knights wore full plate armor into battle.

 This was true from about 1400 onward, when the technique for making plate armor had been developed; however, that’s only a fraction of the Middle Ages.
 While knights were known for wearing pieces of plate mail into battle, full plate armor suits weren’t common until much later.
 Knights’ actual armor varied from person to person, but chainmail and padding were quite popular with many.
 In those cases, pieces of armor could also be worn to cover the legs and arms, and helmets were common.

 7. Vikings wore horned helmets.

 If you’ve ever worn a large hat, you probably know that it’s easily knocked off if you bump it into things.
-In the chaos of battle, there are numerous things for a warrior to bump into and numerous other warriors trying to bump their weapons into his head.
+In the chaos of battle, there are numerous things for a warrior to bump into and numerous other warriors trying to bump their weapons into his (or her) head.
 A helmet with huge horns is highly impractical and easy to knock off in a fight, which is pretty undesirable in protective headgear.
 Securing it to the head with straps would be similarly dangerous.
 There is zero historical evidence that Vikings ever wore silly hats, and it’s logically insensible.